strepkov/demonstrator/paper/draft.md

 ## How to use it and how it works
 > add more text!
 The paper may have bullet points, but not only.
 It must be normal text written in paragraphs

-Students are going to use the web-playground to understand how to work with C&C models languages like MontiArc.
+Students are going to use the web-playground to understand how to work with C&C models languages like EmbeddedMontiArc.
 The main idea of the playground to increase interest in the learning process using a gaming form of the tutorials.
 There are several simple steps in the learning process:
 1. The first tutorial is a task which already has a solution but the idea behind that to show the main constructions and principles of the language and the playground.
 2. Next tutorials have tasks with increasing complexity and every time there is some hint, which motivates students to use particular constructions.
 3. The visualization of the process gives the feeling of the language and understanding of the binding between writing the code and real actions which were caused by the written code.